-New or reissued standards · impact on the Effective date
+New or reissued Summary of the most significant Potential impact o

+standards amendments financial stateme ents

-Egyptian Accounting 1- This standard determines the Managem ent is currently Egyptian Accounting
+Egyptian Accounting 1- This standard determines the Management is curre ently Egyptian Accounting

-Standard No. (50) e the potential Standard No. (50) is
+Standard No. (50) principles of recognition of evaluating the potent tial Standard No. (50) is

-"Insurance Contracts" the financial effective for annual
+"Insurance Contracts" insurance contracts falling impact on the financ ial effective for annual

-within the scope of this statements
+within the scope of this statements from the financial periods starting

-1 n of the standard. on or after July 1,
+standard, and determines their application of the sta ndard. on or after July 1,

 measurement, presentation, 2024 , and if the

 and disclosure.
 The objective Egyptian Accounting

 of the standard is to ensure that Standard No. (50) shall

 the company provides be applied for an earlier

 appropriate information that period, the company

 truthfully reflects those should disclose that fact.

-contracts. should disclose that fact.
+contracts.

 This information provides

 users of the financial

 statements with the basis for

 assessing the impact of

 insurance contracts on the

 company's financial position,

 financial performance, and

 cash flows.

 2- Egyptian Accounting Standard

 No. (50) replaces and cancels

 Egyptian Accounting Standard

 No. 37 "Insurance Contracts".